jordanjoz1/android-localization-helper/README.md

 pip install android-localization-helper
 ```

-## Usage - general
+## Usage
-Navigate to your project's `res/` directory and run
+`cd` to your `res/` folder, and run:

 ```
 android-localization-helper
 ```

-As in the [sample output](./sample_output), the script will create a directory called **to_translate** with files for the strings that need to translated in each language.
-If a language has translations for all the strings in the default language, then it won't get an output file.
-Now you know exactly what translations you need to add for each language, and you can send them out for translation.
+The script creates a directory called `to_translate/` ([sample output](./sample_output)) with separate files for the missing strings in each language.
+This way you know exactly what translations you need to add for each language, and they are already in a standard format to send out for translation!

-You can change the output folder
+You can change the output folder:
 ```
 android-localization-helper --output ~/Desktop/to_translate
 ```

 And you can clean up your localized `strings.xml` files.
 This will remove strings that aren't in the default file and sort strings to match the default `strings.xml` order. **Warning:** *this will change your existing localized `strings.xml` files, so make sure you have a back-up in case of any unexpected changes*
 ```
 android-localization-helper --clean